The prostate-specific proteome

 Of the 20 prostate enriched genes, three genes belong to the kallikrein protein family which is a subgroup of serine proteases that all have

 different physiological functions.
-One example is KLK3 most commonly referred to as prostate specific antigen
+One example is KLK3, generally referred to as prostate specific antigen

 (PSA), a serine protease that is synthesized by glandular cells of the prostate.
 Under normal conditions, PSA is secreted into the